 There are a number of reasons why Google Cloud SQL may suspend an instance, including:

 For example, if the credit card for the project's billing account has expired, the instance may be suspended.
 You can check the billing information for a project by going to the Google Cloud Platform Console billing page, selecting the project, and viewing the billing account information used for the project.

 For example, a violation of the Google Cloud Platform Acceptable Use Policy may cause the instance to be suspended.
 For more information, see "Suspensions and Removals" in the Google Cloud Platform Terms of Service.

 For example, if an instance is stuck in a crash loop, i.e., it crashes while starting or just after starting, Google Cloud SQL may suspend it.

-While an instance is suspended, you can continue to view information about it or you can delete it.
-The instance may be unsuspended if the issue is resolved.
+While an instance is suspended, you can continue to view information about it or you can delete it, if the suspension was triggered by billing issues.

 Cloud SQL users with Platinum, Gold, or Silver support packages can contact our support team directly about suspended instances.
 All users can use the guidance above along with the google-cloud-sql forum.

 Keep a reasonable number of database schemas and tables

 Database schemas and tables consume system resources.
 A very large number can affect instance performance.

 Make sure that your instance is not constrained on memory or CPU.
 For performance-intensive workloads, your instance should have at least 60 GB of memory.